Joseph Dupuy Eggleston: Personal life

 Eggleston married Julia Johnson in Farmville, Virginia, on December 18, 1895, and the couple had two children: Elizabeth Carrington Eggleston and Joseph DuPuy Eggleston, III.

 Dr. Eggleston became an enthusiast of Prince Edward County history and family genealogy.
 His collection of notes and research on many Southside Virginia families can be viewed at the library of the Virginia Museum of History and Culture, previously the Virginia Historical Society (VHS).
 Eggleston was the president of VHS from 1938-1943.

+Eggleston served as State President of the Virginia Society of the Sons of the American Revolution from 1930 to 1931.

 Death

 After retirement, Eggleston continued to live on campus at Hampden-Sydney College.
-He died March 13, 1953 and is interred at Union Theological Seminary Cemetery.
+He died March 13, 1953.